letsencrypt/website/content/en/how-it-works.md

 The agent software completes one of the provided sets of challenges.
 Let's say it is able to accomplish the second task above: it creates a file on a specified path on the `http://example.com` site.
 The agent also signs the provided nonce with its private key.
 Once the agent has completed these steps, it notifies the CA that it's ready to complete validation.

-Then, it's the CA's job to check that the challenges have been satisfied.
+Then, it's the CA's job to check that the challenges have been satisfied from [multiple network perspectives](/2020/02/19/multi-perspective-validation).
 The CA verifies the signature on the nonce, and it attempts to download the file from the web server and make sure it has the expected content.

 <div class="howitworks-figure">
 <img alt="Requesting authorization to act for example.com"